Composting Basics

 Let the Government Work for You!

-Did you know most counties around the United States offer yard waste collection and compost pick up?
-There are 7 of these sites in our own Ramsey county alone.
-Check them out here .
+Did you know most counties around the United States offer yard waste collection and compost pickup?
+There are seven of these sites in our own Ramsey County alone.
+Check them out here.

 Little kid shoveling compost from the back of a trailer into a wheelbarrow.